 Contact a Divorce Lawyer in San Bernardino for Help & Advice

 Get in touch with the Law Office of Michael R. Young today.
-We can offer you a free consultation and case evaluation, and we can also work with you to obtain restraining orders, provide counseling and other resources, and help ensure that you continue through life in a safe environment.
+We can offer you a consultation and case evaluation, and we can also work with you to obtain restraining orders, provide counseling and other resources, and help ensure that you continue through life in a safe environment.
 Call us today to begin.

 - Thinking about filing for divorce

 - Worried about the division of your property

 When spouses don’t agree on an issue, whether it involves child custody or spousal support, a divorce is considered contested.
 It is the most complicated type of divorce, as a couple will need to go through numerous steps to finalize their divorce.
 Since contested divorces often go to divorce court with a judge, having legal representation during the trial is crucial.

 How is spousal support or alimony calculated